georgiee/angular-workshop-skipbo/slides/slides-day02.md

 ^ You will never see this flash as the full script is executed as a single task

-[.footer: Chapter 04 — RxJS: Micro & Macro Tasks]
+[.footer: Chapter 05 — Testing: Micro & Macro Tasks]

 ---
 What are Microtasks?